hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

   }
 }

+// Wouhouh, some changes here.
+We go back to the first solution by using the update method of the
-impl<B, T> Var<B, T> where T: Interface, B: Backend<T> {
+// Backend trait, but notice how we bind the Backend trait to the Interface by using Backend<T>. impl<B, T> Var<B, T> where T: Interface, B: Backend<T> {
   pub fn update(&mut self, value: &T) {
     B::update(self, value)
   }
 }

+// This trait is now a bit dumb and even dangerous as it’s very easy to implement it.
+In a perfect
+// Rust world, we would have sealed traits — i.e. we could only implement it from the inside of the
+// current crate.
 trait Interface {}

 impl Interface for i32 {}